ryanhugh/coursepro/backend/readme.md

 ## API

 The api is pretty simple and is just server.js connecting directly to the classes in database/ for the data.

+One of the processors makes dumps of the data in the database.
+This allows clients to get a lot more data a lot faster.
+These dumps are stored as files on the EC2 server's storage.
+The POST requests connect to the MongoDB backend.
+This takes longer, but the data in the database is updated more often.

+The API is documented here: https://github.com/ryanhugh/CoursePro-API